fossas/fossa-cli/docs/references/experimental/monorepo/README.md

 ### Filtering Specific Paths

-Since monorepos have a tendency to be huge, it's sometimes useful to exclude certain paths from the scan, or to specify a single class of paths to include.
+Since monorepos tend to be huge, it's sometimes useful to exclude certain paths from the scan, or to specify a single class of paths to include.
 The syntax for these exclusions is globbing (along with support for `**`).

-This feature supports the standard `--exclude-path` and `--only-path` flags to customize which paths are scanned.
+This feature supports the standard path filters used in FOSSA CLI (via `--exclude-path` and `--only-path` flags, or [.fossa.yml](../../files/fossa-yml.md#paths-)) to customize which paths are scanned.

 ### Additional Flags

 Monorepo scans support the [standard set of `fossa analyze` flags](../../subcommands/analyze.md#specifying-fossa-project-details).

-## AOSP
+## Android Open Source Project (AOSP)

 ### Build Graphs

-In order for build graph information to be inferred, ninja files (which are a prerequisite for a build) must be present under the directory being scanned.
+To infer build graph information, ninja files (which are a prerequisite for a build) must be present under the directory being scanned.